Affordable and Social Living - Overview

 Affordable and Social Living

 Affordable and social housing is a vital part of building diverse and vibrant communities, including families, seniors, and essential workers.
-This creates welcoming neighbourhoods for everyone.
+Creating welcoming neighbourhoods for everyone.

 Our current program consists of three key streams of development projects: